Yaniv-Tzipin/communication_networks/HW_1/README.md

 the lcm is: R

+Note: The LCM in case X = 0 or Y = 0 is 0.

-3. caesar: plaintext X
+c. caesar: plaintext X

 Applies a Caesar cipher shift of X to plaintext (result is lowercase).

-Example response:

-the ciphertext is: jgnnq
+Example response: "the ciphertext is: Y"

-If plaintext contains characters other than English letters or spaces:
+If plaintext contains characters other than English letters or spaces: "error: invalid input"

-error: invalid input

-4. quit
+d. quit

 Client requests to disconnect.
 The server closes the connection immediately (no response).

+e.
+For any other input at this point, the server closes the connection.

 5. Error Handling